tade8/book-catalogue/README.md

 The book catalogue application

-Open another terminal and navigate to the management service module
+Open a terminal and navigate to the management service module

     cd managementservice